MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 ### Has default: has-default

-Whether the widget is the default widget Default value: False
+Whether the widget is the default widget.
+Default value: False

 The **Gnome::GObject::Value** type of property *has-default* is `G_TYPE_BOOLEAN`.

 ### Has focus: has-focus

-Whether the widget has the input focus Default value: False
+Whether the widget has the input focus.
+Default value: False

 The **Gnome::GObject::Value** type of property *has-focus* is `G_TYPE_BOOLEAN`.